-BC may have had the best of intentions to show leadership in stopping runaway climate change, but failed to come even close to achieving its 2016 and 2020 targets.
+BC may have had the best of intentions to show leadership in stopping runaway climate change, but failed to achieve its 2016 target.
 In setting new targets for 2030, the legislation introduced in May 2018 also scrapped the 2020 target all together.

-Learning from the more successful track records in GHG reductions achieved by countries such as Sweden and the UK, establishing carbon budgets as the centerpiece of a transparent and robust Climate Accountability regime is the tried and true path to take.
-Based on best practices from Canadian, UK and Swedish law, this regime would establish enforceable carbon budgets for periods of 5-years or less, including sub-budgets for the industrial, building and transport sectors.
+Learning from the more successful track records in GHG reductions achieved by countries such as Sweden and the UK, planning around carbon budgets as the centerpiece of a transparent and robust climate accountability framework is the tried and true path to take.
+And we don’t need to start from scratch – BC’s reduction targets, biennial progress reporting, and the Climate Solutions and Clean Growth Advisory Council provide a solid foundation.
+Together with best practices from UK, Swedish, Australian (Victoria), German, and recent New Zealand (still in process) laws, this framework should establish enforceable carbon budgets, mechanisms for planning in accordance with the budgets, and an independent advisory body to ensure progress towards the budgets.

-Recommended requirements to ensure that the carbon budgets are enforceable include:
+Recommended requirements to ensure a strong accountability framework include:

-- Independent monitoring and verification of government progress towards achieving budgets and assessing the adequacy of BC’s targets in light of the Paris Agreement;
+- Independent monitoring and verification of government progress towards achieving budgets.

 - A periodic review of targets to ensure that they are aligned with the best available science.

 [For more detail on what we’ll be looking for in a legislated climate accountability framework see this joint letter to Premier Horgan from 28 BC organizations.]